HomeDefinitions › Leadership & Team

 Why the standard method fails and Masterestaurant's works?

-Diego F. Parra has documented this in restaurants from 30 to 200 covers — when servers know exactly what's measured and how to improve it, voluntary turnover drops over 40% in the first six months.
+Across restaurants seating 30 to 200, once the team knows exactly what's measured and how to improve it, voluntary turnover drops more than 40% in the first six months, no raise required.

 Point by point